gursimran258/CodeChallenge/README.md

 I will continue to add more challenges to this repository as I encounter.
 This is fun.

 ## Dependencies
--Junit:Testing
+- Junit:Testing

 ## Improvements
-There are numerous coding challenges that will added to this repository
+There are numerous coding challenges that will added to this repository.